fuzzylogicxx/fuzzylogic/posts/flexible-tag-like-functionality-for-custom-keys-in-eleventy.md

 3. there is a page which lists all cities in the _cityList_ collection as links; and
 4. there’s a page for each city which lists all restaurants in that city (much like a “Tagged _Glasgow_” page).

 You could be forgiven for asking: why didn’t I just implement the cities as tags?
-I could have tagged posts with "glasgow", or "edinburgh" for example.
+I could have tagged posts with “glasgow”, or “edinburgh” for example.
 Well, here was my rationale:
 - for cities, I need the proper, correctly spelled, spaced and punctuated name so I can display it as a page title.
 A lowercased, squashed together “tag” version wouldn’t cut it;
 - I list “all tags” elsewhere and wouldn’t want the cities amongst them.
 Although Eleventy allows you to filter given tag values out, in this case that would be a pain to achieve because the city values are not known up front;
 - Lastly it just _felt right_ for ease of future data manipulation that city should be a separate entity.